 Syndromic surveillance (COVID-like illness surveillance)

-These syndromic surveillance data come from the Encounter Alert Service (EAS), which is utilizing an existing service to support and leverage the development of this activity.
-These data provide situational awareness to help inform public health decision making, resource allocation, and other actions.
+The syndromic surveillance data provide situational awareness to help inform public health decision making, resource allocation, and other actions.

-More information and frequently asked questions about hospital alerting for syndromic surveillance can be at Hospital Alerting for Syndromic Surveillance: COVID-19/SAR-CoV-2.
+More information and frequently asked questions about hospital alerting for syndromic surveillance can be found at Injury and Violence Prevention: Syndromic Surveillance.

-Data include emergency-department and inpatient hospital visits for COVID-like illness through last Saturday.
-Categories are based upon discharge diagnosis codes.
-Beginning with the Nov.
-27, 2020, Weekly COVID-19 report, conditions are reported from week 30 (July 20, 2020) forward due to a transition in data sources.
-The gray bar indicates a one-week lag period in the data.
+Data include emergency department and inpatient hospital visits for COVID-19 and related symptoms through the previous Saturday.
+Categories are based upon ICD-10-CM discharge diagnosis codes.
+Beginning in 2024, the weekly COVID-19 reports transitioned to a new data source.
+The gray bar indicates the current reporting week.
+These data should be interpreted cautiously due to a lag period in the data.

-Through last Saturday, these data represent all patients from about 135 hospitals in Minnesota, covering approximately 90% of the hospital beds statewide.
+These data represent all patients from about 80 hospitals in Minnesota, covering approximately 70% of the hospital beds statewide.